 I considered myself an experienced traveller.
-I’d before backpacked around fairly remote regions of the world, climbed mountains in harsh environments and had pride in my ability to adapt to not-so-easy cultures.
-Port Sudan was different to anything we’d before experienced onboard Sänna, we were unprepared.
-Firstly, we had to make our own way into an extremely ramshackle harbour, there didn’t seem to be any port authorities of note although we later found out there were.
-Then, whilst attempting a stern-too tie up between two rusting fishing boats, I threw a line to a man onshore who was squatting beside the mooring cleat we needed to use, only to discover to my horror that he had no legs.
-Two laughing soldiers took our line instead and secured us to the dock.
+I’d before backpacked around fairly remote regions of the world, climbed mountains in harsh environments, I had pride in my ability to adapt to not-so-easy cultures.
+Port Sudan was different to anything either of us had experienced onboard Sänna, we were unprepared.
+Firstly, we had to make our own way into an extremely ramshackle harbour, there didn’t seem to be any port authorities of note although we later found there were.
+Then, whilst attempting a stern-to tie up between two rusting fishing boats, I threw a line to a man onshore who was squatting beside the mooring cleat we needed to use, only to discover to my horror that he had no legs.
+Two laughing soldiers took our line instead then secured us to the dock.
 Later, when we made our way into the poverty stricken town we saw much worse.

-Even dumping our black plastic bin-liners of rubbish caused a major stir, a large gathering of people quickly went through our rubbish bags hunting for scraps of food… and shamefully there were significant amounts of edible food we’d thrown away uneaten… as is normal for ourselves and probably with most other westerners.
-We moved out on anchor into the harbour to free the mooring space we were using for refugee vessels, we stayed out in the harbour for five days.
-We decided there was no scope to travel inland to explore what is surely a fascinating country, because war and famine still ranged in the south of the country.
-Interestingly, whenever we walked through this lovely ex-colonial Italian town we were continually invited to join families and share their meagre food… we were encountering the side of Arabic culture we would grow to admire.
+Even dumping our black plastic bin-liners of rubbish caused a major stir, a large gathering of people quickly went through our rubbish bags hunting for scraps of food… shamefully there were significant amounts of edible food we’d simply thrown away uneaten without thinking… as is normal for ourselves and probably with most other westerners.
+We moved out on anchor into the harbour to free the mooring space we were using so that there was space for refugee vessels, we stayed out in the harbour for five days.
+We decided there was no scope to travel inland to explore what is surely a fascinating country, because the war and bad famine still raged in the south of the country.
+Interestingly, whenever we walked through this lovely ex-colonial Italian town we were continually invited to join families and share their meagre food… we were encountering the side of Arabic culture we would grow to respect and admire.

 Eritrea and Port Massawa presented another aspect of poverty and famine.
-Eritrea is not a Muslim country – most things are different to Sudan and Egypt.
-The locals were hugely friendly and helpful.
-We met the local fixit minder, a guy called Mike who presented himself as the local who looked after the few foreign sailing vessels that ventured into port.
-He sorted all of our import and immigration procedures, procured the supplies we needed… these were not the choices we were used to… and introduced us to local food and culture.
+Eritrea is not a Muslim country, it’s mainly catholic following many years of Italian occupation – most things are different to Sudan and Egypt.
+The locals were immensely friendly and helpful.
+We met the local fixit minder, a guy called Mike who introduced himself as the fixer who looked after the few foreign sailing vessels that ventured into port.
+He sorted all our import and immigration procedures, procured the supplies we needed… these were not the choices we were used to… and introduced us to local food and culture.
 He also owned his own mango juice bar, we dined in nice style on freshly caught fish and mango… surprisingly excellent given the local poverty.
-Port Massawa is still incredibly war-ravaged… their war of independence with Ethiopia only recently ended and the scars were plain to see.
+Port Massawa is still massively war-ravaged… their war of independence with Ethiopia only recently ending, the scars are plain to see.
 Even so, we ourselves experienced no problems whatsoever other than being unable to replenish our supplies to continue south.
 We did face one problem though, one which eventually played a large part in our future situation.

 We were followed into Port Massawa by an American yacht Pipedream 9.
-The skipper of the vessel was friendly enough, he had onboard four American crew who were each paying him a large fee to sail around-the-world.
-The skipper said they were low on fuel, because they had been unable to purchase diesel in Port Sudan and fuel was also rationed here in Port Massawa.
+The skipper of the vessel was friendly enough, he had onboard four American passenger crew who were each paying him a large fee to sail around-the-world.
+The skipper said they were low on fuel, because they had been unable to purchase diesel in Port Sudan with fuel also rationed here in Port Massawa.
 Could he possibly buy fuel from ourselves?
-Now, we were dangerously low on diesel too but did have back-up supplies onboard in jerry cans, we were hoping to replenish here in Port Massawa.
+We too were dangerously low on diesel though we did have back-up supplies onboard in jerry cans, we were also hoping to replenish here in Port Massawa.
 But if this American sailboat was in dire trouble then I would have no hesitation in giving up some of our meagre reserves.
-I told him we could spare no more than one hundred litres and that this would be a problem to ourselves if no supplies of diesel were available in Port Massawa.
-However, Mike had informed both of us that he was trying to get a permit from the harbourmaster to buy the marine diesel, which was strictly rationed.
-Then the skipper of Pipedream 9 let slip he needed the diesel because they were down to their last eight hundred litres, they were unable to run their four air conditioning units… his crew were complaining about the intensive heat.
+I told him we could spare no more than one hundred litres, that this would be a problem to ourselves if no supplies of diesel were available in Port Massawa.
+However, Mike informed both of us that he was trying to get a permit from the harbourmaster to buy the marine diesel we needed, which was strictly rationed.
+Then the skipper of Pipedream 9 let slip he needed the diesel because they were down to their last eight hundred litres, they were unable to run their four air conditioning units – his crew were complaining about the intensive heat.
 Eight hundred litres was far more than we could carry in full tanks.
-On learning this I was more cautious, told him we’d have to wait and see.
+On learning this I was more cautious, I told him we’d have to wait and see.

-The next morning Mike informed me that we had permits to buy diesel, we must present ourselves to the harbourmaster to get the permits signed.
+The next morning Mike informed me that we had received permits to buy diesel, we must present ourselves to the harbourmaster to get the permits signed.
 The American skipper was there too.
 The harbourmaster told both of us we could buy three hundred litres for each vessel and no more… it was all he could spare under the rationing rules.
-The American skipper exploded in temper, saying it was his right under international maritime rules to buy the fuel he needed, he would contact his Embassy to register a complaint.
-The harbourmaster, who we ourselves thought was a reasonable fellow, responded by telling us that, in view of this American skipper’s ranting objection, he would issue no fuel permits to either vessel – we could ‘Go to Hell’.
+The American skipper exploded in temper, saying it was his right under international maritime rules to buy the fuel he needed, he would contact his embassy to register a complaint.
+The harbourmaster, who we ourselves thought was a reasonable fellow, responded by telling us that, in view of this American skipper’s ranting objection, he would issue no fuel permits to either vessel – we could ‘go to hell,’ he said.
 Marie and I had sat at the back of the harbour office, we said nothing, now we were in some trouble.

 Outside of the harbourmaster’s office the American skipper again asked if he could buy our fuel, I told him to fuck off.
 He clearly had enough fuel to get south to Aden, the next major port, we ourselves did not.
-We would have to rely purely on the winds… and the prevailing winds we were now encountering as we sailed further south down the Red Sea were contrary to our course and invariably blew more and more on our nose.
-Neither did we have enough diesel to make our way back north to Port Sudan, although the winds would at least be in our favour… but we knew there was little diesel available there either.
+We would have to rely purely on the winds – and the prevailing winds we were now encountering as we sailed further south down the Red Sea were contrary to our course and invariably blew more and more on our nose.
+Neither did we have enough diesel to make our way back north to Port Sudan though the winds would at least be in our favour – but we knew there was little diesel available there either.
 We now had a tough choice to make.

 Really, there was little choice.
-Our best chance of fuel was either Port Assab, a small port further south in Eritrea, or Port Al Hudaydah – although closer it was a notoriously difficult harbour on the Yemen coast located on the opposite northeastern shore of the Red Sea but beset by piracy problems – or Aden in Yemen, a long way further south through the Straits of Bab Al Mandab and into the Gulf of Aden.
+Our best chance of fuel was either Port Assab, a small port further south in Eritrea close to the border with Djibouti, or Port Al Hudaydah – although closer it was a notoriously difficult harbour on the Yemen coast located on the opposite northeastern shore of the Red Sea beset by piracy problems – or Aden in Yemen, a long way further south through the Straits of Bab Al Mandab into the Gulf of Aden.
 The closer ports of Saudi Arabia were out-of-bounds for foreign vessels – even for vessels in distress.
-There was also Djibouti, the country southwards bordering Eritrea which was also in the Gulf of Aden beyond the Red Sea… but both Aden and Djibouti were close to Somalia, the piracy problems there was already showing their ugly head.
-There were grave security issues in Yemen’s Al Hudaydah, Mike told us not to go there under any circumstances.
+There was Djibouti, the country southwards bordering Eritrea which was also in the Gulf of Aden beyond the Red Sea… but both Aden and Djibouti were close to Somalia, the piracy problem there was already showing its ugly head.
+There were grave security issues in Yemen’s Al Hudaydah, Mike told us not to head there under any circumstances.